dajack05/js-rpg-series/Steps.md

   - Doors could be activatable OR triggered only
   - Limit triggers to ONLY detecting dynamic colliders
   - Collision should ONLY happen if the collider is active

+# Make a test map

+- Make it!